 Our kidneys play a vital role in our bodies.
 These organs are about the size of a fist, and they work to filter our blood, remove waste and extra water, and create urine.
 If your doctor did not properly diagnose your kidney failure, they may be guilty of malpractice.
-At the Weitz Firm, our Philadelphia medical malpractice attorneys are ready to investigate your case and work to determine whether you are entitled to compensation.
+At The Weitz Firm, LLC, our Philadelphia medical malpractice attorneys are ready to investigate your case and work to determine whether you are entitled to compensation.

 Typically, various signs and symptoms will suggest to a doctor that you may be experiencing kidney failure.
 A doctor may suggest certain tests and procedures verify this diagnosis.
 This can include: